Neethikku Thandanai: Soundtrack

 The music was composed by M. S. Viswanathan.
 Swarnalatha, who made her playback singing debut with the song "Chinnanchiru Kiliye", based on the poem by Subramania Bharati, was chosen to sing the song by Viswanathan after he was impressed with her rendition of his composition "Paal Polave" from Uyarndha Manithan (1968), which he had asked her to sing during the song's audition.
+The film's "Chinnanchiru Kiliye" is set in Harikambhoji raga.

 Release and reception

 Neethikku Thandanai was released on 1 May 1987.
 N. Krishnaswamy of The Indian Express wrote that the "story and narration are so thoroughly mired in preposterous situations".
 He went on to say, "M. S. Viswanathan has tuned a Bharathi song to good effect, but how come Bharathi agreed to write a song for this film?".

 Controversy

-The film became controversial as the dialogues were by the former chief minister Karunanidhi.
-The then ruling party AIADMK, led by the incumbent chief minister M. G. Ramachandran, tried to halt the release by filing a case that the film may disrupt law-and-order situation in Tamil Nadu, but Chandrasekhar overcame the case.
+The film became controversial as it was seen as critical of the rule of the incumbent Chief Minister of Tamil Nadu, M. G. Ramachandran.
+The then ruling party AIADMK, led by Ramachandran, tried to halt the film's release by filing a case that it may disrupt law-and-order in Tamil Nadu, but Chandrasekhar overcame the case.